udhayprakash/DevOps/PowerShell/PowerShell for Begineers.md

 Go to windows menu, and type `Windows PowerShell` (don't choose `Windows PowerShell ISE`) and open it.

 ### 2.3 PowerShell Environment
-To Get the PowerShell version installed on the machine, type
+To get the PowerShell version installed on the machine, type
 ```bash
 PS C:\> $PSVersionTable